amfongithub/Theses-Project-/README.md

 # Theses-Project-
-This Project belongs to Master Study
+This Project belongs to Ahmad Maruf Firman

+And this project is one of the requirements for graduating in Master Study :D